 [Section 78 amended by No. 35 of 2003 s.
 173(4).]

-79. Applications for variation or removal of licences relating to transport may be made informally
+79. Application for variation or removal of licences relating to transport may be made informally

 A licence which relates to one particular means of transport may, on an informal application in writing being made to the Director, be varied or removed so as to apply to another.